initdude/Ansible-Course/During Course Notes.md

   tags:
     - rmv_matrix
 ```

 > Note: we have diffrent modules for each distro package management. find it in ansible docs.
 ---

+## Using Loop (loop allows you to execute a single task repeatedly over a list of items, enabling efficient, DRY (Don't Repeat Yourself) automation within playbooks.")

 LAB-16 Install Multiple Packages using loop

 ```yml
 ---
 - name: install multipak with loop